 In other words, it’s better to have ten 4 minute coaching conversations than one 60 minute coaching session.

-3. There is power in separating coaching for reinforcement (aka positive) from coaching for change (critical or “negative”).
+3. Separate positive coaching for reinforcement from coaching for change.

 The next time your sales rep does something fabulous, keep the feedback specific and focused on what he/she did well.
 And on only what they did well!

 Resist the temptation to sandwich in “negative” feedback because you have limited time.
 Put the spotlight on the positive.
-Do this a few times and they might actually hear your accolades (and, subsequently, keep repeating the good behavior) instead of waiting for the negative.
-Many well intended compliments have been negated by the dreaded “Yea, BUT…”
+Do this a few times and they might actually hear your accolades (and, subsequently, keep repeating the good behavior) instead of waiting for the other negative “shoe” to drop.
+Many well intended compliments have been negated by the dreaded “Yea, BUT...”
+No Buts!
+Our brains automatically delete all the good stuff that’s said before the BUT, and focus only on what comes after.

 4. The simpler the coaching process, the better.